inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed error in display non mixed sections

 == Upgrade Notice ==

+= 1.2 =
+Bug fixes and new features!!!

 = 1.1.2 =
 All files actually added this time!